 Code C2 “Potentially dangerous”.
 Urgent remedial action required.

 It is surprising that we found faults after most of the fixed wire tests.
 Even some of the buildings that had been regularly tested in the past failed this time around.
 Public buildings, particularly schools, are extremely busy places.
 Occupants frequently use areas that may be exposed to electrical faults.
 Because of this, it’s essential for these tests to be carried as required by the HSE.

 The failures vary from blanking plates missing on distribution boards (please see attached pictures for reference).
 These are often removed for electrical works but not refitted which results in a C1 failure “Danger Present”.
 These can result in a risk of injury and immediate remedial actions are required.
 These boards are generally in restricted access areas so are not a direct hazard to the general public but require immediate rectification simply with a plastic blanking plate being inserted.
-Another regular failure is electrical works not being done to a good standard or compliant to the latest regulations.
+Another regular failure is electrical works not being done to a good standard or compliant with the latest regulations.